 You do not need extra pressure or extra heat to get a good press.
 Just make sure you’re firmly pressing the first time and only using the recommended heat settings for your projects!

-Common Questions About the Heat Transfer Vinyl Gnome Garden Flag.
+Tips About using Heat Transfer Vinyl on a Garden Flag.

 What type of flag do you need for this project?